103sbavert/JADA/README.md

 Everything is essentially the same except for a few key differences with MAJOR:
 * MAJOR would be incremented if MINOR reaches 9
 * It may also be incremented whenever the app stops supporting an old API level
-* It may also be incremented upon what any change that I consider major.
+* It may also be incremented upon any change that I consider major.

 ## What's special